128technology/docs/docs/onboard_ssr_device_otp.md

 1. Use the procedure [Creating a Bootable USB from an ISO](intro_creating_bootable_usb.md) to download the package-based ISO and create a bootable USB.
 Once you have completed that step, continue below.
 2. Connect the RJ45/USB cable to the console port on the SSR1x0/1x00.
-3. Connect the USB end of the cable to your mac.
+3. Connect the USB end of the cable to your laptop.
 4. Connect the power input to the back of the SSR1x0/1x00, but do not power it up.
 5. Open a terminal window.
 6. Run the following command to identify the USB port: